Meet Taki, your local Kamakura guide.

 Balance of Famous & Hidden Spots

-Enjoy Kamakura’s iconic sights like Tsurugaoka Hachimangu, also discovering places away from the crowds.
+Enjoy Kamakura’s iconic sights like Kotoku-in(Great Buddha of Kamakura), Tsurugaoka Hachimangu Shrine, Hasedera Temple, also discovering places away from the crowds.

 Local Insight from a Kamakura-born Guide